samiulengineer/flood_water_mapping_segmentation/README.md

 ## Experiments

 After setup the required folders and package run one of the following experiment.
 There are four experiments based on combination of parameters passing through `argparse` and `config.yaml`.
 Combination of each experiments given below.

+When you run the following code based on different experiments, some new directories will be created;
+1. csv_logger (save all evaluation result in csv format)
+2. logs (tensorboard logger)
+3. model (save model checkpoint)
+4. prediction (validation and test prediction png format)

-* **Regular**: This experiment utilize the dataset as it is.
+* **Regular (CFR)**: This experiment utilize the dataset as it is.

 ```
 python train.py --root_dir YOUR_ROOT_DIR \